 Having a Legionella Risk Assessment in place is for many people a legal requirement under Health & Safety law.
-If you are a Landlord, Letting Agent, Employer or in charge of or responsible for a property such as a Care Home, GP Practice, Dentist or Community Centre to name a few then you should have a Legionella Risk Assessment in place and regularly reviewed.
+If you are a Landlord, Letting Agent, Employer or in charge of or responsible for a property and in some cases even if you work from home then you should have a Legionella Risk Assessment in place and regularly reviewed.

 Legionella Risk Assessments need to be carried out by someone who is competent to determine the possible risk from Legionella bacteria.
 To remain valid a risk assessment should be reviewed at least once every two years.
 Simply not having a risk assessment in place could be seen by the courts as a breach of health & safety law.

 A Legionella Risk Assessment should consider anything that could promote bacterial growth, how bacteria may be passed on and recommend tasks to control and prevent Legionella.
 A risk assessment should also identify people who may be affected by Legionella bacteria.
 In effect what this means is that you can have a low risk system but a high-risk environment such as a care home, any risk assessment should reflect this.
 At Water Wise Services our highly qualified and experienced team of Legionella Risk Assessors are some of the few in the UK to meet the Government Endorsed TrustMark for Technical Competence in Legionella.

 Each risk assessment involves one of our team calling to your property, carrying out an inspection, inspecting control & prevention records, assessing any training requirements, carrying out water testing (if required) and completing a written Legionella Risk Assessment based on the findings of the inspection.

 We carry out three types of Legionella Risk Assessments;

 "with testing" water should be tested at least on an annual basis (if it is required), as a part of the risk assessment we can take water samples to be tested by a UKAS Accredited Laboratory.